-- Employees are generally encouraged to work from home, although many offices operate normally with the implementation of physical distancing, wearing of face masks, disinfection, etc.
+- Some companies encourage their employees to work from home, others operate normally with the implementation of physical distancing, wearing of face masks, disinfection, etc.

 - The website of the Slovenian government and the official website of the European Union have great and detailed information about the coronavirus situation in Slovenia and other European countries as well.

 BORDER CROSSING RESTRICTIONS